 4. Gratitude jar

 Personally, I love gratitude jars.
 These are little time capsules.
 If you write what you are grateful for on a small note and put it into a jar (like a mason jar), then you can pull it out anytime you feel down and need a pick-me-up.
-It can immediately bring a smile to your face remembering all the times you were grateful.

 Whichever way you express your daily gratitude the key is to be consistent.
 In other words, do it every day.
 If you opt for a journal or gratitude jar, I always recommend reviewing them at least at the end of the year.